Do you want to learn how to play drums but aren’t quite sure where to begin?

 - B: O O O O

-These drum tabs show you which parts of the kit to use (hi-hat, snare, and bass) and when to play them.
+These simple drum tabs show you which parts of the kit to use (hi-hat, snare, and bass) and when to play them.
 You can learn more about drum tabs in this beginner’s guide to drum tabs.

-How to Play Drums for Beginners
+How to Learn Drums for Beginners

 Once you’ve got a pair of a drum sticks, a playing surface, and practice materials (rudiments, sheet music exercises), it’s time to hit the woodshed!
 Like any other skill, good practice habits are the key to becoming better at your craft!